 World Breastfeeding Week

-World Breastfeeding Week (WBW) is a campaign organised by the World Alliance for Breastfeeding Action (Waba).
-It is considered one of the largest joint campaigns of international organisations such as WHO and Unicef of that kind, promoting the benefits of breastfeeding.
-World Breastfeeding Week has been celebrated annually in about 120 countries since 1991.
-Since 2016, WBW is also aligned with the Sustainable Development Goals (SDGs).
-In most countries, WBW is celebrated every 1-7 August however some countries celebrate in May, October or November.
-If you want to engage more in the political campaign of the WABA, please visit their website at www.worldbreastfeedingweek.org
+World Breastfeeding Week (WBW) is a campaign organised by the World Alliance for Breastfeeding Action (WABA).
+It is considered one of the largest joint campaigns of its kind by international organisations such as WHO and Unicef to promote the benefits of breastfeeding.
+WBW has been celebrated annually in around 120 countries since 1991.
+Since 2016, WBW has also been aligned with the United Nation’s Sustainable Development Goals (SDGs).
+In most countries, WBW is celebrated from 1 to 7 August each year.
+However, some countries celebrate in May, October or November.
+If you would like to get more involved in the WABA political campaign, please visit their website at www.worldbreastfeedingweek.org

 Social media graphics